SupTan85/int/.doc/int.new.md

 function int.new(...) -- (string|number) For only create. alway use default size! **BLOCK SIZE SHOULD BE SAME WHEN CALCULATE**
 ```

+> [!IMPORTANT]
+The [int object](../README.md#int-object) is represented as a table in Lua, designed for calculation purposes within the int module.
+This table includes numerical data and calculation-related information, and it supports a metatable to facilitate ease of use.

 **Example:**

 ```lua